 As you see, overexertion-type injuries can vary widely, depending on the task or type of job involved.

-What if I suffer an overexertion injury?
+What if I suffer an overexertion injury at work?

 If you suffer an overexertion injury on the job, you may need time off work to recover.
 Depending on the severity of your injury, this could be from days to months.
 This can be financially devastating – who will pay your medical bills or cover your lost paychecks?
 This is why workers’ compensation is so important.

 Ensure you file your claim properly from the beginning: